Hurricane Carla: Meteorological history

 As early as September 1, a tropical disturbance – an area of convective activity – was observed tracking westward across the Caribbean Sea within the Intertropical Convergence Zone (ITCZ).
 Around that time, an anticyclone was situated over the western Caribbean Sea at the upper-tropospheric levels.
-Surface charts indicate that a low-level circulation was developing early on September 3.
-Thus, it is estimated that a tropical depression – a tropical cyclone with sustained winds of less than 39 mph – developed about 175 mi northwest of Barranquilla, Colombia at 1200 UTC.
-Initially, the center of circulation remained difficult to locate on surface charts due to lack of data.
-At San Andrés, winds shifted west at about 12 mph, while barometric pressures dropped to 1007 mbar.
-The Weather Bureau Office in Miami, Florida issued its first bulletin at 1600 UTC on September 4, while the depression was centered about 250 mi east-southeast of Cabo Gracias a Dios, Nicaragua.
+Surface analysis indicated that a low-level circulation was developing early on September 3, and this became a tropical depression – a tropical cyclone with sustained winds of less than 39 mph – about 175 mi northwest of Barranquilla, Colombia at 1200 UTC.
+(Note: All times and dates are in Coordinated Universal Time unless otherwise indicated.)

-It is estimated that sustained winds reached 45 mph at 1200 UTC on September 5, thus the depression strengthened into a tropical storm and was named Carla, while located just northeast of Cabo Gracias a Dios.
-A reconnaissance aircraft flight reported that Carla was continuing to intensify, with surface winds of 50 mph.
-Radars reported an unusually large tropical cyclone, with convective bands extending about 520 mi outward from the center.
-Around 0000 UTC on September 6, Carla passed near Swan Island, which reported a barometric pressure of about 995 mbar and wind gusts of 60 mph from the southwest.
-Based on observations obtained by a reconnaissance aircraft at 1100 UTC on September 6 – namely a barometric pressure of 982 mbar – a bulletin issued by the Weather Bureau an hour later indicated that the storm had "probably reached hurricane intensity".
-According to post-season analysis, Carla reached hurricane status at that time.
+The storm is estimated to have strengthened into a 40 mph tropical storm by 1800 UTC on the September 4.
+Operationally, the system was not considered a tropical storm until midday on the 5th, at which point it was given the name Carla.
+A reconnaissance aircraft flight on September 5 found that Carla was continuing to intensify, with a central pressure of 998 mbar and winds rising to 50 mph.
+Radar indicated that the system was an unusually large tropical cyclone, with convective bands extending about 520 mi outward from the center.
+Around midnight on September 6, Carla passed near Swan Island, which reported a barometric pressure of about 995 mbar and wind gusts of 60 mph from the southwest.
+Aircraft reconnaissance that day found that the storm had deepened substantially, with the barometric pressure falling to 982 mbar, and Carla is estimated to have reached hurricane intensity earlier in the day.

+The hurricane remained relatively steady for much of the next day, with the pressure measured by aircraft that morning remaining near 982 mbar.
+However, Carla began strengthening again late in the day, reaching Category 2 strength.
+Shortly thereafter, the hurricane crossed the Yucatán Channel and entered the Gulf of Mexico, where a strong high-pressure area forced Carla to resume its original northwesterly course.